 We are actively searching out tools that we can start using in Fall 2020.
 We recognize that the Undergraduate Project and Capstone courses, our Master programs, and Student Design teams will need a robust set of tools to replace the F2F interactions that have been the mainstay of these programs.

-The messenger app Slack will likely become available for students this summer to support ongoing student collaboration.
-The application is in the final stage of review by University Counsel and they should be releasing a Privacy Impact Assessment soon.
+The messenger app Slack is becoming available for students this summer to support ongoing student collaboration.

 MS Teams will be available in the fall, what is not clear is which tools will be initially turned on within the MS Teams framework.
 This is very good news for the long term, but probably can’t be relied on for this fall, since we don’t know the initial roll-out toolset.
 Once the tool is released I will let you know.